rsyslog/rsyslog/source/configuration/modules/omudpspoof.rst

 addresses.
 As such, rsyslog cannot drop privileges if this module is to be used.
 Ensure that you do **not** use `$PrivDropToUser` or `$PrivDropToGroup`.
-Many distro default configurations (notably Ubuntu) contain these statments.
+Many distro default configurations (notably Ubuntu) contain these statements.
 You need to remove or comment them out if you want to use `omudpspoof`.